HackYourFuture/fundamentals/VSCodeTips/README.md

 ## Some useful extensions

 VSCode can be extended with _extensions_.
-There are three that we recommend you install from day 1.
+There are four that we recommend you install from day 1.

 1. **Code Spell Checker**.
 We fully understand that you guys sometimes have difficulty with the correct English spelling when choosing names for variables and functions in your JavaScript programs.
 That is nothing to be ashamed of, but why not get some help from a handy extension?